 ‘Oxfordshire Plan 2050 – why the business voice needs to be heard’ featured a number of high-profile Oxfordshire business leaders who outlined why it’s vital that the county’s business community engages with the Oxfordshire Plan 2050, to help shape a future economy that is viable for many and creates opportunities for all communities – whether local, national or international.

 The event took the form of a Q&A session with a range of business representatives answering questions.

 The event is available via the OxLEP YouTube channel post-event.
 You can find more information on the OxLEP website.

 Oxfordshire has a dynamic and creative economy which leads the world in science, technology and innovation, which creates jobs across Oxfordshire and the rest of the UK.
 It is complemented by strong business sectors in healthcare, engineering and education and also has attractions, heritage and cultural assets which are internationally recognised and sustains thousands of jobs and small businesses in every part of the county.

 It is vital that we put in place the right infrastructure (both physical and digital), create the right environment to retain and attract talent and encourage our young people and entrepreneurial minds to flourish, as well as embracing and leveraging the opportunities that a zero-carbon future will create for everyone in Oxfordshire.

 It’s critical, therefore, for businesses to understand and shape the Plan, ensuring they have confidence to invest in Oxfordshire’s future which will generate good well-paid jobs, whilst also maintaining the county’s rich environmental landscape and improve the well-being of local residents and communities.

 What’s in the Plan?

-The public consultation (Regulation 18 Part 2) for the Oxfordshire Plan 2050 is now open for 10 weeks until Friday 8th October.
-The consultation document contains suggested policies focusing on five main themes:
+The public consultation (Regulation 18 Part 2) for the Oxfordshire Plan 2050 was open for 10 weeks until Friday 8th October.
+The consultation document contained suggested policies focusing on five main themes: